toivomattila/russian-roulette/README.md

 2. Open `index.html` in a modern web browser

 Note: The game requires a browser that supports HTML5 audio and modern JavaScript features.

+## Analytics

+The game tracks various events to improve user experience:
+- Game starts
+- Chamber spins
+- Successful shots
+- Game over events
+- Game restarts

+All tracking is anonymous and complies with privacy standards.

 ## Deployment